-All other types of modifications are reviewed in an abbreviated process In both cases, instructors must indicate briefly in the explanation box the reason for the proposed change(s).
+All other types of modifications are reviewed in an abbreviated process.
+In both cases, instructors must indicate briefly in the explanation box the reason for the proposed change(s).

 - 6. Cross-listed courses are those undergraduate courses (numbered 1 to 199) that have different prefixes, names, and/or course numbers but are intended to be offered as the same course (i.e., same meeting time, requirements, units, and course description).
 Each course that is cross-listed with another course must have its own CP that indicates the corresponding cross-listed course.
 Cross-listed courses must have the same course requirements, number of units, prerequisite courses, course description, and anticipated resources.
 If cross-listed courses originate within different Schools, each School CC/EC must approve the course and the Dean of each School must approve the corresponding CP. - 7.
 Conjoined courses are those courses that are taught concurrently as both an advanced upper division undergraduate and an introductory graduate course.
-As per SR 762, undergraduate and graduate versions of conjoined courses "must have clearly differentiated and unique performance criteria, requirements, and goals."
+As per SR 7622, undergraduate and graduate versions of conjoined courses "must have clearly differentiated and unique performance criteria, requirements, and goals."
 Each course that is conjoined with another course must have its own CP that indicates the corresponding conjoined course.
 The graduate version of the course must be reviewed and approved by Graduate Council. - 8.
 Online or Hybrid courses are undergraduate courses that include blended or distance education elements.
 The following is a brief definition to clarify course units and activities.
-UC Merced courses are categorized by the following instructional delivery modes: - Traditional Face-to-Face (approximately 0-29% online): content is typically delivered orally or in writing, may use web-based technology for class facilitation (e.g. posting syllabi online, uploading assignments, etc.) but online delivery of content is minimal - Hybrid/Blended (approximately 30-79% online): blends online and face-to-face delivery, has some in-person meetings but a substantial portion of the content is delivered online (e.g. class lecture meets face-to-face whereas discussion groups are online) - Online (approximately 80-100% online): most or all of the content is delivered online and usually has no face-to-face meetings
+UC Merced courses are categorized by the following instructional delivery modes3: - Traditional Face-to-Face (approximately 0-29% online): content is typically delivered orally or in writing, may use web-based technology for class facilitation (e.g. posting syllabi online, uploading assignments, etc.) but online delivery of content is minimal - Hybrid/Blended (approximately 30-79% online): blends online and face-to-face delivery, has some in-person meetings but a substantial portion of the content is delivered online (e.g. class lecture meets face-to-face whereas discussion groups are online)

-&lt;sup>1 No student, by merely performing additional work, may receive upper division credit for a lower division course or graduate credit for an undergraduate course.
+2 No student, by merely performing additional work, may receive upper division credit for a lower division course or graduate credit for an undergraduate course.
 Related courses may share lectures, laboratories or other common content but must have clearly differentiated and unique performance criteria, requirements, and goals.
 (Am 2 Dec 81)

-&lt;sup>2 Allen, E., Seaman, J., and Garrett, R. (2007) Blending In: The Extent and Promise of Blended Education in the United States Sloan Consortium, p.
-10.
+3 Allen, E., Seaman, J., and Garrett, R. (2007) Blending In: The Extent and Promise of Blended Education in the United States Sloan Consortium, p.
+10.and usually has no face-to-face meetings